Bachelor of Information Technology

 Mode of Delivery

-To be awarded the Bachelor of Information Technology degree, student must complete, or exempted from completing (depending on their advanced standing status), a total of 23 modules comprising of core modules, elective modules and one final year project.
+To be awarded the Bachelor of Information Technology, student must complete, or exempted from completing (depending on their advanced standing status), a total of 23 modules comprising of core modules, elective modules and one final year project.

 Core Modules List